laravel/nova-docs/1.0/resources/validation.md

 [[toc]]

 Unless you like to live dangerously, any Nova fields that are displayed on the Nova creation / update screens will need some validation.
-Thankfully, it's a cinch to attach all of the Laravel validation rules you're used to onto your Nova resource fields.
+Thankfully, it's a cinch to attach all of the Laravel validation rules you're familiar with to your Nova resource fields.
 Let's get started.

 ### Attaching Rules